 - Loss of motor control or other functions.

-Because the spinal cord is the center of the body’s functions, a person’s life can be drastically changed when an injury is severe enough.
-There is a lot of research being done for the treatment of spinal cord injuries and scientists are optimistic that the advances they are finding will eventually be enough to fully repair damages.
-In order to understand how a spinal cord injury can affect a person’s life, you will need a good handle on the multiple functions that a spinal cord provides.
+Because the spinal cord is central to the body’s functions, a person’s life can be drastically changed when an injury is severe enough .
+There is a lot of research being done for the treatment of spinal cord injuries (SCIs) and scientists are optimistic that the advances they are finding will eventually be enough to fully repair damage in the future.
+To better understand how a spinal cord injury can affect a person’s life, you will need a good handle on the multiple functions that a spinal cord serves

 The spinal cord’s major functions include:

-Electrical communication.
-Electrical currents travel up and down the spinal cord, sending signals which allow different segments of the body to communicate with the brain.
+- Electrochemical communication.
+Electrical currents travel up and down the spinal cord and across nerves, sending signals which allow different segments of the body to communicate with the brain.

-Walking.
-While a person walks, a collection of muscle groups in the legs are constantly contracting.
-The action of taking step after step may seem incredibly simple to us since we have been doing it all of our lives, but there are actually a lot of factors that have to be coordinated properly to allow this motion to occur.
-This central pattern generators in the spinal cord are made up of neurons which send signals to the muscles in the legs, making them extend or contract, and produce the alternating movements which occur when a person walks.
+- Walking.
+While a person walks, a collection of muscle groups in the legs are constantly contracting and relaxing.
+The action of taking step after step may seem incredibly simple to us since we have been doing it all of our lives, but there are actually a lot of factors that have to be coordinated properly to allow this to happen.
+This central pattern generators in the spinal cord are made up of neurons which send signals to the muscles in the legs, making them relax or contract, and produce the alternating movements which occur when a person walks.